SkygearIO/guides/push-notifications/basics/android.md

 ::: note

-To setup android app with FCM SDK, please use Skygear Android SDK v1.7.0 or later.
+To setup your android app with the FCM SDK, please use the Skygear Android SDK v1.7.0 or later.

 :::